By Ken MacLeod

 2020: Sydney Youngblood, University of Oklahoma

-Milligan will be honored at the 2021 Oklahoma Golf Hall of Fame Induction Dinner Nov.
+Milligan was honored at the 2021 Oklahoma Golf Hall of Fame Induction Dinner Nov.
 21 at Oklahoma City Golf & Country Club, along with 2021 inductees Scott Verplank, David Edwards, Danny Edwards, Art Proctor and Floyd Farley.
-The public is welcome to attend, go to www.oklahomagolfhof.org for ticket information.